obsidianzh/obsidian-docs/zh/Linking notes and files/Aliases.md

 ## Add an alias to a note

-To add an alias for a note, add `aliases` property in the note [[Properties]].
+To add an alias for a note, add `aliases` property in the note [[属性]].
 Aliases should always be formatted as a list in YAML.

 ```md
 ---